saket25bce11055/circuitcalculator_25bce/README.md

 Overview:

 This project is a Python-based interactive calculator designed to perform various electrical circuit computations.
-It provides tools for calculating series/parallel resistances, converting resistor networks between Star (Y) and Delta (Δ) configurations, determining electrical power, and analyzing simple AC circuits.
+It provides tools for calculating series/parallel resistances, converting resistor networks between Star  and Delta  configurations, determining electrical power, and analyzing simple AC circuits.

-The program is completely menu-driven and runs in the terminal.
+The program is completely menu-driven and runs in the terminal with recursive menu navigation,

 Features: